-With hip arthroscopy, your surgeon can help reduce or eliminate hip pain caused by dysfunctional hip problems like bone spurs and labral tears (or tears in ca cartilage structure in your hip called the labrum).
+With hip arthroscopy, your surgeon can help reduce or eliminate hip pain caused by dysfunctional hip problems like bone spurs and labral tears (or tears in the cartilage structure in your hip called the labrum).

-Your surgeon can also use hip arthroscopy to repair other tears in the cartilage or ligaments surround your hip as well as a condition known as femoroacetabular impingement (FAI).
+Your surgeon can also use hip arthroscopy to repair other tears in the cartilage or ligaments surrounding your hip as well as a condition known as femoroacetabular impingement (FAI).
 FAI is a hip condition that refers to improperly shaped bone structures in your hip.
 Hip arthroscopy procedures used to correct FAI are frequently referred to as a form of hip preservation.

 Hip preservation involves a series of arthroscopic techniques to preserve the form and function of a healthy hip joint.
-Hip preservation is also used in cases of hip dysplasia and avascular necrosis, conditions related to dislocation, impingement, and other issues with hip strength and acute or degenerative hip damage.
+Hip preservation is also used in cases of hip dysplasia and avascular necrosis, conditions related to dislocation, impingement, other issues with hip strength, and acute or degenerative hip damage.
 Hip preservation procedures can delay or reduce the effects of conditions like arthritis.

 What to Expect During and After Hip Arthroscopy

 Before any hip surgery, your hip doctor will diagnose your hip problem thorough examination, X-ray, and MRI diagnostics.
 Your doctor will be able to determine the nature of your condition, whether it is a labral tear, hip dysplasia, a deformity in your hip joint, impingement, or another source of hip pain.
-Your doctor will also ensure conservative treatment optons are exhausted before moving forward with hip arthroscopy, hip preservation surgery, or any other surgical measures.
+Your doctor will also ensure that conservative treatment options are exhausted before moving forward with hip arthroscopy, hip preservation surgery, or any other surgical measures.

 Since hip arthroscopy is usually performed on an outpatient basis, you will likely go home the day of your procedure.
 If you are experiencing inflammation or swelling, icing your hip can help.
-You can also use non-steroidal anti-inflammatories while you recover.
+You can also use nonsteroidal anti-inflammatories while you recover.